whitneyshine/austin_project/README.md

 Our initial dataset was fairly robust with lots of data (almost 130,000 rows and 13 columns) but offered a limited number of valuable features to analyze and explore.
 Therefore, we engineered the following features:
 * We extracted the year the wine was made by searching the title column for a regular expression then added it as an extra feature to our dataset, focusing on wines made starting in 2000 since this made up most of our dataset.
 * We used dictionary keys to look in the description, variety and title columns and assigned a red or white designation.
 We added this feature as an additional column called wine type.
 * We added a column to group ratings into 5 categories -- below average, average, good, very good and excellent.
 The idea was we could use these categories to add context and value to our consumer-friendly dashboard.
-However, we did not use this feature to train our machine learning model since it was derived from the feature we were trying to predict.<br>
+However, we did not use this feature to train our machine learning model since it was derived from the feature we were trying to predict.<br><br>
-To clean and transform our dataset further:
+To clean and transform our dataset further:<br>
 * We replaced null values in the region_1 column with province name and in the taster_name column with "unknown"
 * We reluctantly dropped the description, designation, title and winery columns since they presented computational challenges for our machine learning model
 * We dropped the region_2 and taster_twitter_handle columns since they didn’t add value to our model or dashboard.<br><br>